Welcome to Summer Success Programs!

 - If you require additional services that are not available at SHS/CAPS, a referral to a community provider may be provided.

-- UCSD Summer Access does not include other UC SHS/CAPS.
+- UCSD Summer Access does not include SHS/CAPS services at other UC campuses.

 - You may obtain an itemized statement of SHS charges to file a claim with your own private insurance.

-Since your program begins prior to the start of the official campus fall quarter (September 25, 2017), Early Start UCSHIP coverage is being offered to you.
-Students electing to waive UCSHIP for fall quarter are not eligible for this Early Start coverage.
-If you enroll in the UCSHIP Early Start coverage and later waive the UCSHIP during the FALL 2017 waiver period, your waiver will be denied for fall quarter.
+Students enrolling in the ES UCSHIP must remain enrolled in UCSHIP for fall quarter.
+If you enroll in the ES UCSHIP coverage and later waiver UCSHIP during the FALL 2018 waiver period, your waiver will be denied for fall quarter.

 Health Insurance Agreement Form Priority Deadline: